We’re a team of highly skilled physiotherapists who specialise in pelvic floor dysfunction.

 Faecal urgency is when you have a sudden, strong urge to empty your bowels.
 You may make it to the toilet in time or it may be associated with faecal incontinence.

-• Practice the Holding on Programme: which helps you train your bowels to wait a little longer before opening, which can improve control and reduce urgency.
-Your health professional can give you more advice on this
+- Holding On Programme: Helps you train your bowels to wait longer before needing to go.
+A healthcare professional can give you more advice on this.

-• Anal Sphincter Strengthening Exercises: strengthen the muscles around the back passage to improve control and increase your confidence in your ability to get to the toilet on time.
+- Anal sphincter exercises: Improve muscle control around the back passage and increase your confidence in your ability to get to the toilet on time.

 Pelvic Organ Prolapse